Atticus Wealth Management LLC Buys 300 Shares of Sysco Co. (NYSE:SYY)

-Atticus Wealth Management LLC lifted its stake in shares of Sysco Co.
-(NYSE:SYY – Get Rating) by 13.6% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 2,500 shares of the company’s stock after purchasing an additional 300 shares during the period.
-Atticus Wealth Management LLC’s holdings in Sysco were worth $212,000 at the end of the most recent quarter.
+Atticus Wealth Management LLC raised its stake in shares of Sysco Co.
+(NYSE:SYY – Get Rating) by 13.6% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 2,500 shares of the company’s stock after acquiring an additional 300 shares during the quarter.
+Atticus Wealth Management LLC’s holdings in Sysco were worth $212,000 at the end of the most recent reporting period.

-Other large investors have also added to or reduced their stakes in the company.
-CFS Investment Advisory Services LLC raised its stake in Sysco by 8,046.2% in the 1st quarter.
-CFS Investment Advisory Services LLC now owns 2,049,905 shares of the company’s stock valued at $25,000 after acquiring an additional 2,024,741 shares during the period.
-Oliver Lagore Vanvalin Investment Group bought a new position in Sysco during the 1st quarter worth $29,000.
-DeDora Capital Inc. bought a new position in Sysco during the 1st quarter worth $31,000.
-Column Capital Advisors LLC increased its position in Sysco by 4,900.0% during the 1st quarter.
-Column Capital Advisors LLC now owns 400 shares of the company’s stock worth $33,000 after buying an additional 392 shares during the period.
-Finally, Mascoma Wealth Management LLC increased its position in Sysco by 80.0% during the 1st quarter.
-Mascoma Wealth Management LLC now owns 414 shares of the company’s stock worth $34,000 after buying an additional 184 shares during the period.
+Several other hedge funds and other institutional investors have also bought and sold shares of SYY.
+Qube Research & Technologies Ltd purchased a new stake in shares of Sysco during the 1st quarter valued at $1,876,000.
+Wedmont Private Capital lifted its holdings in shares of Sysco by 17.0% during the 2nd quarter.
+Wedmont Private Capital now owns 3,599 shares of the company’s stock valued at $305,000 after purchasing an additional 522 shares during the last quarter.
+Foundations Investment Advisors LLC raised its stake in Sysco by 23.0% in the 2nd quarter.
+Foundations Investment Advisors LLC now owns 4,162 shares of the company’s stock worth $353,000 after acquiring an additional 779 shares during the last quarter.
+Amalgamated Bank raised its stake in Sysco by 4.5% in the 1st quarter.
+Amalgamated Bank now owns 135,525 shares of the company’s stock worth $11,066,000 after acquiring an additional 5,796 shares during the last quarter.
+Finally, MML Investors Services LLC raised its stake in Sysco by 5.1% in the 4th quarter.
+MML Investors Services LLC now owns 38,522 shares of the company’s stock worth $3,026,000 after acquiring an additional 1,882 shares during the last quarter.
 Institutional investors own 82.43% of the company’s stock.

 Sysco Trading Down 1.4 %